The Role of ISAC in 6G Networks: Enabling Next-Generation Wireless Systems: Current Trends

-Building on these advances, next-evolution waveforms (NEW), such as orthogonal delay-doppler division multiplexing (ODDM) \cite{ODDM} and affine frequency division multiplexing (AFDM) \cite{AFDM}, are attracting significant attention for their ability to meet the stringent dual requirements of high-resolution sensing and high-throughput communication in future ISAC systems.
-ODDM achieves its superior performance by mapping information symbols onto a finely sampled grid in the delay domain, effectively creating a two-dimensional orthogonal basis that spans both delay and Doppler dimensions.
-By employing a delay-doppler orthogonal pulse (DDOP) \cite{DDOP} shaping filter, ODDM attains near-ideal ambiguity function characteristics, namely, a sharp main lobe in delay and Doppler coupled with low sidelobe levels.
-This yield translates directly into improved target resolution and reduced mutual interference among reflected echoes, even in the presence of severe multipath and high relative velocities.
-On the communications side, the orthogonality across delay taps enables simple per-tap equalization and low-complexity receiver implementations.
-Furthermore, ODDM’s inherent resilience to channel delay spread makes it particularly effective in rich scattering environments, such as urban vehicular or indoor millimeter-wave scenarios, where traditional multi-carrier schemes suffer from inter-symbol interference.
 AFDM, by contrast, constructs its waveform by applying an affine (i.e., time-scaling and frequency-shifting) transform to a prototype chirp signal, thereby generating a family of linearly time- and frequency-diverse subcarriers.
 Each subcarrier exhibits a constant group delay characteristic and uniform Doppler tolerance, yielding a flat ambiguity surface that markedly simplifies joint delay-Doppler channel estimation.
-The chirp-based nature of AFDM ensures low PAPR relative to OFDM, which reduces transmitter amplifier back-off requirements and enhances power efficiency, an essential consideration for battery‐constrained platforms such as unmanned aerial vehicles or wearable sensors.
-On the sensing front, AFDM’s constant instantaneous frequency sweep provides a built-in matched filter structure that maximizes signal-to-noise ratio for range and velocity measurement.
+The chirp-based nature of AFDM ensures low PAPR relative to OFDM, which reduces transmitter amplifier back-off requirements and enhances power efficiency, an essential consideration for battery-constrained platforms such as unmanned aerial vehicles or wearable sensors.
+On the sensing front, AFDM's constant instantaneous frequency sweep provides a built-in matched filter structure that maximizes signal-to-noise ratio for range and velocity measurement.
 From a communications perspective, the affine transform framework admits straightforward integration of index modulation and error correction codes, enabling flexible trade-offs between spectral efficiency and link reliability.

 Furthermore, the growing theory of semantic-aware communication focuses on the transmission of task-relevant semantic information instead of raw data, therefore considerably minimizing overhead and enhancing alignment with sensing objectives.
 Adaptive signal processing techniques, such as RIS-assisted beamforming and ambiguity function shaping, are essential for alleviating interference and spectrum conflicts.
 Techniques like directional modulation and S-IM-OFDM (refer to Section~\ref{OFDM}) demonstrate the increasing synergy between waveform innovation and unified sensing-communication architecture, emphasizing the synthesis of waveform, spatial control, and artificial intelligence to achieve resilient, high-performance ISAC in 6G and beyond \cite{4.6.2},\cite{4.6.3}.